valen909/valentinbolotnyy/content/project/vote_by_mail/index.md

 ---
 title: Counting on Coronavirus Luck is Not a Fall Election Strategy.
 Best Bet is Vote by Mail.
-summary: "May 4th, 2020.
-Opinion with [Larry Diamond](https://www.hoover.org/profiles/larry-diamond). *Vote by mail is not a partisan plot, it's critical infrastructure to assure a safe election in a pandemic.
+summary: "Op-ed with [Larry Diamond](https://www.hoover.org/profiles/larry-diamond).
+May 4th, 2020. *Vote by mail is not a partisan plot, it's critical infrastructure to assure a safe election in a pandemic.
 Now is the time to invest and prepare.*"
 date: ""
 profile: false